-“[A] challenging Sokoban-like puzzle game but with a twist: you can cut holes in the level and then attach them back wherever you like.”
+“[A] challenging [“Sokoban”-like] puzzle game but with a twist: [You] can cut holes in the level and then attach them back wherever you like.”

 That is the reason why you have to plan each of your moves in “Cutout” carefully.
-While the first couple of stages are easy to accomplish, the last few of the overall 21 levels can be real mind breakers.
-In my first playthrough, I sat about one hour in front of the screen before the solution to the last puzzle hit me; not kidding!
-So you better give this stunning game a chance, if you love well-designed puzzle games with an innovative core design. >>PLAY
+While the first couple of stages are easy to accomplish, the last few of the over twenty levels can be real mind breakers.
+In my first playthrough, I sat about one hour in front of the screen before the solution to the last puzzle hit me.
+So you better give this stunning game a chance, if you love well designed puzzle games with an innovative core design.
+[PLAY]